Eucharist in Lutheranism: Beliefs

+Real presence of Christ in the Eucharist: sacramental union

 Lutherans believe that the Body and Blood of Christ are "truly and substantially present in, with and under the forms" of consecrated bread and wine (the elements), so that communicants eat and drink both the elements and the true Body and Blood of Christ himself in the Sacrament of the Eucharist whether they are believers or unbelievers.
 The Lutheran doctrine of the Real Presence is also known as the sacramental union.
 This theology was first formally and publicly confessed in the Wittenberg Concord (1536).
 It has been called "consubstantiation," but Lutheran theologians reject the use of this term "since Lutherans do not believe either in that local conjunction of two bodies, nor in any commingling of bread and of Christ's body, of wine and of his blood."
 Lutherans use the term "in, with, and under the forms of consecrated bread and wine" and "sacramental union" to distinguish their understanding of the Eucharist from those of the Reformed and other traditions.
+The real presence of Christ is effected at the Words of Institution:

+Sacrifice

+Lutherans affirm that the Sacrifice of the Mass (sacrificium eucharistikon) is a sacrifice of thanksgiving and praise (sacrificia laudis):

+Lutherans affirm that the Eucharist is a sacrifice "in the sense that 1) it is Christ, not the celebrant priest, who offers and is offered as the sacrifice, 2) Christ's sacrifice of atonement is made once and for all with respect to God, and 3) it is sacramentally enacted so that its benefits are distributed to the believers each and every time the Eucharist is celebrated."
+Additionally, during the Mass, Lutherans hold that the faithful gathered offer themselves as "living sacrifices to God."
+The Lutheran dogmatician David Hollatz summarizes the teaching of the Church on the Eucharistic Sacrifice:

+The Lutheran Small Catechism teaches that the sacrament of the Eucharist remits sin and is salvific:

+The Swedish Lutheran priest Gunnar Rosendal wrote:

 Use of the sacrament

 For Lutherans the Eucharist is not considered to be a valid sacrament unless the elements are used according to Christ's mandate and institution (consecration, distribution, and reception).
 This was first formulated in the Wittenberg Concord of 1536 in the formula: Nihil habet rationem sacramenti extra usum a Christo institutum ("Nothing has the character of a sacrament apart from the use instituted by Christ").
 To remove any hint of doubt or superstition, the reliquiæ traditionally are either consumed, poured into the earth, or reserved (see below).
 In most Lutheran congregations, the administration of private communion of the sick and "shut-in" (those too feeble to attend services) involves a completely separate service of the Eucharist for which the sacramental elements are consecrated by the celebrant.

-Today, many Lutheran churches offer the Eucharist weekly, while others offer it less frequently.
-Weddings and funerals may sometimes include the celebration of the Eucharist, but at the ordinations of pastors/priests and the consecration of bishops, the Eucharist is nearly always celebrated.